|HKUGAPS English Department|

-Aims of our English Language Curriculum
+The primary aims of our English Language Curriculum are:

-- To help children prepare for their further studies and work in the English medium as good communicators who are able to cope with daily demands of communication in the modern world;
+- to help children prepare for their further studies and work in the English medium as good communicators who are able to cope with daily demands of communication in the modern world;

-- To foster personal and intellectual development and to be enthusiastic about learning through the medium of English;
+- to foster personal and intellectual development and to be enthusiastic about learning through the medium of English;

-- To diversify life-wide learning experiences.
+- to create diversified and life-wide learning experiences.

 Students develop the skills of reading, writing, listening, speaking and knowledge of grammar through a broad and balanced curriculum with well-scaffolded learning materials.
 Each unit revolves round a particular theme or topic which provides a strong context for all learning activities.
 Reading texts, with grammar items carefully embedded, serve as the input and context for subsequent listening, speaking and writing tasks.

 Experiential and hands-on activities enrich students’ learning experiences by making them memorable, authentic and contextualized.
-Dr. Seuss’ Green Eggs and Ham comes alive when P.1 students make green eggs and ham with the support of their teachers and parents.
-How to use imperatives in instructions become entrenched when P.4-6 students create board games, demonstrate cooking a recipe and organise game booths respectively.
-Students gain first-hand experience of using English during their visits to our sister school in Singapore and our trip to Cambridge.
+Dr. Seuss’ "Green Eggs and Ham" comes alive when P.1 students make green eggs and ham with the support of their teachers and parents.
+How to use imperatives in instructions become entrenched when P.4-6 students create board games, demonstrate cooking a recipe and organise games for younger students respectively.

 Our Focus on Developing Reading